rynmurdock/Forking/ip_readme.md

 - Masked loss so only first frame/two matters, not caring re padding/replicated frames (check how VAE functions!!!)
 - Put on an a100 on Colab
 - Negative & positive prompts to get more movement
-- Masking encoder hidden states from first "frame"ish
+- Masking encoder hidden states from first "frame"ish at least to check outcome
+- Ramp down IP scale